Marc Cucurella: International career

 In November 2020, manager Luis Enrique called up Cucurella to the senior Spain squad for UEFA Nations League games against Switzerland and Germany, as José Gayà was injured.
-He did not leave the bench for the fixtures.
+He was an unused substitute for the fixtures.

 Due to the isolation of some national team players following the positive COVID-19 test of Sergio Busquets, Spain's under-21 squad were called up for the international friendly against Lithuania on 8 June 2021.
-Cucurella made his senior debut in the match as Spain won 4–0.
+Cucurella made his debut, acting as captain, in this match that Spain won 4–0.